 Lumbar puncture.
-This is done to look for leukemia cells in the brain and spinal cord.
-Medicine will
+This test is done to look for leukemia cells in the brain and spinal cord.
+Medicine

-be used to make your child sleep.
-Then a thin needle is put in between the bones of
+will be used to make your child sleep.
+Then a thin needle is put in between the bones

-It contains cerebral spinal fluid (CSF), the fluid that flows around and cushions
+It contains cerebrospinal fluid (CSF), the fluid that flows around and cushions the

 When leukemia is diagnosed, tests are done to find out the exact type of leukemia

 it is.
 Leukemia isn't given a stage number like most other cancers.
-Instead it's classified
+Instead, it's

 Classifying leukemia is very complex.
 But it's an important part of making treatment